June 14, 15, 16, 2018

 All Referee Rulings are Final, No Arguing Allowed

 - Please respect the official on your field as well as the calls he or she makes.
 Absolutely no arguing with the referee is allowed.
-Accordingly, the Florida Firefighter Games Tournament Director or his/her representative reserves the right to eject a player or players from the tournament/event, without a refund, in cases where referee/player conflicts arise and/or persist.
+Accordingly, the First Responder Games Tournament Director or his/her representative reserves the right to eject a player or players from the tournament/event, without a refund, in cases where referee/player conflicts arise and/or persist.

 First Responder Sports Inc. (FRS)